hitobito/hitobito/README.md

 ## Contributing

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
-Before opening any pull request or issue, please search for existing [Issues](https://github.com/hitobito/hitobito/issues) (open and closed) and read the Contributing Guidelines.
-If you are part of an organisation that use hitobito, please discus your intend with the responsible person of your organisation.
+Before opening any pull request or issue, please search for existing [issues](https://github.com/hitobito/hitobito/issues) (open and closed) and read the contributing guidelines.
+If you are part of an organisation that uses hitobito, please discuss your intent with the responsible person of your organisation.

 ## Community
 hitobito made with 💙 and the incredible community: